anugrahjo/PySLSQP_alpha/docs/src/welcome.md

 # Welcome to PySLSQP

+## ⚠️ This documentation was written for PySLSQP_alpha which is now moved to [PySLQP](https://github.com/anugrahjo/PySLSQP/).
+PySLSQP_alpha is now archived and read-only and this documentation is obsolete.
+Please visit [PySLQP docs](https://pyslsqp.readthedocs.io/) for the latest documentation.⚠️

 The SLSQP algorithm is designed to solve nonlinear programming (NLP) problems.
 PySLSQP is a Python package that wraps the original SLSQP algorithm implemented in Fortran by Dieter Kraft {cite:p}`kraft1988software, kraft1994algorithm`.